joha0033/tweet-rocket/README.md

 ## Chapter One

 This Chapter we will go over the basics of setting up the server we need for our application.
+We'll get some tests, github versioning and branches, and deploy to GCP.

-Part I - Installation, basic server setup, creating tests and routes.
+**Part I** - Installation, basic server setup, creating tests and routes.

-Part II - Setting up your Twitter App OAuth.
+**Part II** - Setting up your Twitter App OAuth.

-Part III - Setting up a database with PostgresQL + Knex, testing your database.
+**Part III** - Setting up a database with PostgresQL + Knex, testing your database.

 ### Part I - Installation